azerion/bluestack-sdk-ios/Using CocoaPods.md

 pod "MNGAds/MAdvertiseBeacon"
 ```

 And add manually [BeaconForStoreSDK.framework] and [BeaconForStoreStorage.bundle] to your project.
+This SDK uses geographical position of the user.

 ### Troubleshooting